Fremouw Formation

-The Fremouw Formation is a Triassic-age rock formation in the Transantarctic Mountains of Antarctica.
+The Fremouw Formation is a Triassic-age rock formation in the Transantarctic Mountains of the Ross Depenency of Antarctica.
 It contains the oldest known fossils of tetrapods from Antarctica, including synapsids, reptiles and amphibians.
 Fossilized trees have also been found.
 The formation's beds were deposited along the banks of rivers and on floodplains.
 During the Triassic, the area would have been a riparian forest at 70–75°S latitude.

 Stratigraphy

 The Fremouw Formation is mostly Triassic in age, with the oldest rocks dating back to the latest Permian.
 Much of the formation is quartzose sandstone that was deposited in stream beds.
 It overlies the Permian Buckley Formation, which consists of coal and Glossopteris fossils.
 The formation is informally divided into lower, middle, and upper units.
 Most fossils are found in the Lower Fremouw Formation.
-Here, bones are preserved in fine grained siltstones and mudstones, coarse grained channel sandstones, and conglomerates.
+Here, bones are preserved in fine-grained siltstones and mudstones, coarse-grained channel sandstones, and conglomerates.